bartbutenaers/node-red-contrib-ui-web-push/README.md

 ## Node usage
 This section explains step by step how to use this node:
 1. Make sure the above flow is up and running, and that your dashboard is secured with http and a self-signed certificate!
-1. Make sure you generate a new key pair, via the button in the config node screen.
+1. Make sure you generate a new key pair once, via the button in the config node screen.
    ***CAUTION:*** it is highly disadvised to renew the keypair afterwards by a new key pair, because this might cause failures!
 Indeed the service worker scripts have been setup based on the original keypair ...
 1. Make sure the same configuration is being used in ALL the web push related nodes!
-1. Navigate in the browser to your dashboard url (and use the same domain as specified in the common name as your certificate).
+1. Navigate in the browser to your dashboard url (and use the same domain as specified in the common name of your certificate).
 1. Your browser will aks whether the Node-RED dashboard web application is allowed to send push notifications to your device, so press the *'Allow'* button:

    ![Permission dialog](https://user-images.githubusercontent.com/14224149/74588971-84b70e00-5001-11ea-89cc-47f87ad0b760.png)